blade-ui-kit/blade-icons/UPGRADE.md

 ### Package Renaming

-**The package has been renamed to Blade Icons.** For now, it'll keep the `nothingworks/blade-svg` composer package name but it'll be renamed to a new name before we tag 0.4.0 and it'll be moved to a new organisation.
+**The package has been renamed to Blade Icons.** For the beta period, it'll keep the `nothingworks/blade-svg` composer package name but it'll be renamed to a new name before we tag 0.4.0 and it'll be moved to a new organisation.
 More news on that as soon as the 0.4.0 beta period has ended.

 ### Minimum Requirements